 Fatal Blood Clots Linked to Xeljanz

 When Xeljanz was first approved for the public market, the FDA required a clinical trial to study the risk of heart-related events, cancer, and opportunistic infections in both the 5 mg and 10 mg doses.
 The subjects in the trial were at least 50 years old and had at least one cardiovascular risk factor.
 While the trial is still ongoing, by February 2019, researchers had already found potentially life-threatening side-effects attributed to Xeljanz.

 People taking 10mg of Xeljanz twice daily were shown to be at a significantly increased risk of pulmonary embolism (PE), deep-vein thrombosis (DVT), and overall death.
 In Pfizer’s official press release, the company stated that the study had found that patients taking this dose for RA had a “statistically and clinically important difference” in the percentage of PE and death compared to patients using only 5 mg of Xeljanz.
 PE and DVT are blood clots that usually develop in the legs.
 These blood clots eventually break off and become wedged into an artery in the lungs, blocking the passage of blood and oxygen.
 Without immediate medical intervention, these blood clots can be fatal.

 The results from the trial were not without precedent, as there was already a growing number of reports of PE and DVT from the FDA Adverse Event Reporting System (FAERS).
 Pfizer has denied the connection saying there were no other studies confirming these claims.
 Now that the new FDA warning has been released, Pfizer has agreed to start transitioning patients to a lower dose.

-It goes without saying that not all Xeljanz prescriptions or side-effects will result in Pfizer being held liable.
-Potential plaintiffs will likely need to show:
+It goes without saying that not all Xeljanz prescriptions or side-effects will cause Pfizer to be held liable.
+Potential plaintiffs will probably need to show: